 Read on for more photos experts advise you should never post on social media.

 Posting photos of paycheques, credit cards and wads of cash is just asking for trouble.
 Aside from being in poor taste, doing so increases the chances of you getting mugged.
 Also steer clear of photos (or captions) that give away financial information, such as the name of your bank.

 Find out the latest online scams (and how to avoid them).

 Winning lotto ticket

 If you’re lucky enough to snag a winning lottery ticket, be smart enough not to brag.
 Sharing betting slips isn’t a huge liability for small amounts, but, if they want to put in the effort, criminals can replicate the scannable barcode and steal your winnings.

-Find out the four things hackers can do with your cell phone number.
+Here’s what hackers can do with just your cell phone number.

 Confidential work emails

 It’s a good rule of thumb to keep work off of your social media, especially when it comes to confidential documents.
 If your company sent an exciting email about a new development or branding idea, the last thing you want to do is let the competition know.
 Airing complaints—or posting photos of “venting” conversations between you and co-workers—isn’t smart either.
 In fact, it’s a sure way to get sacked.